jldec/pub-sample-deck/README.md

 # pub-server sample deck

-The repo provides a quick way to start writing your own presentations using the [pub-theme-shower-ribbon](https://github.com/jldec/pub-theme-shower-ribbon) presentation theme.
+This repo provides a quick way to start writing your own presentations using the [pub-theme-shower-ribbon](https://github.com/jldec/pub-theme-shower-ribbon) presentation theme.

 See published samples at [http://jldec.github.io/pub-sample-deck](http://jldec.github.io/pub-sample-deck)